 I’ve used many retirement calculators.
 More than 80 at last count.
-I relied on these tools to plan my own retirement trajectory, culminating in early retirement at age 50.
-Then I started a blog and began reviewing retirement calculators.
+I relied on the best retirement planning tools to project my own retirement trajectory, culminating in early retirement at age 50.
+Then I started this blog and began reviewing retirement calculators.

 Despite their shortcomings, retirement calculators are essential tools in preparing to leave a career.
 Nobody, not even a highly compensated financial advisor, can foretell the future.
 Projections from a retirement calculator are the best we’ve got.

 There are simple, fast ones that will analyze your retirement savings in a few minutes.
 And there are sophisticated personal financial models that will attempt to optimize your retirement withdrawals decades from now.

 After all the years, all the reviews, and all the number crunching, I find myself returning to a small subset of favorite high-fidelity retirement calculators.
-These are the “best of the best” when I need to perform detailed financial modeling.
+These are the “best of the best” retirement planners when I need to perform detailed financial modeling.

 Flexible Retirement Planner

-Not long after starting this blog, as I began reviewing retirement calculators, I came across a single high-fidelity tool friendly enough that I could recommend it to anyone who wanted to do their own in-depth financial planning.
+Not long after starting this blog, I began reviewing retirement calculators.
+I came across a single high-fidelity tool friendly enough that I could recommend it to anyone who wanted to do their own in-depth financial planning.
 The Flexible Retirement Planner impresses with its simple, clean, and professional user interface, married to a sophisticated financial model.

 The Flexible Retirement Planner remains a finely crafted and well-balanced tool.
 It is mature software now and development has slowed.
 However, thanks to its simple, general design, I expect it to remain a viable planning tool for years to come.